 Easy, 1.5 miles out and back

-"Boys will be boys," likely shrugged their suburban parents.
+"Boys will be boys," and these ones likely shrugged their suburban parents.
 No one expected a prank to become a violent tragedy.
 Locked in a bathroom by those whom they called friends, two teens burned to death in Woodglen Park.
 Since the 1980s incident, some who frequent the park have reported hearing the screams of the boys, begging for help.
-Others have felt their stalking presence, looking behind their shoulder to see no one there.
+Others have felt their stalking presence, looking behind their shoulders to see no one there.